-The communication system of the present invention advantageously utilizes compression of digitized audio data.
+The communication system of the present invention This application is a continuation of application Ser.
+5 advantageously utilizes compression of digitized audio data.
 The invention further provides a significant reduction in the time between the transmission and reception of a message as compared to the prior art.
 In addition, the system provides high quality audio reproduction of the message on the receiving end by minimizing the number of audible gaps or other artifacts transmitted along with the message.
 The audio communication system of the present invention is designed to operate as a background application.
 Thus, the user can execute other software programs simultaneously, yet preserve the necessary bandwidth for gap-free communication.